 Hist 55C.
 PROBLEMS IN MODERN HISTORY.
-21/2 credits.
+3 credits.

 The Intellectual Revolution of the 18th Century.
-A study of the creative genius of the Age of the Enlightenment in its political and social background, the impact of Newtonian science, the growth of religious toleration and skepticism, and its influence on the American Revolution.
-The writings of Locke, Bayle, Voltaire, Rousseau, Jefferson, and others.
+The creative genius of the Age of Enlightenment in its political and social background, the impact of Newtonian science, the growth of religious toleration and skepticism, and their influence on the American Revolution.

 Hist 55D.
 PROBLEMS IN MODERN HISTORY.
-21/2 credits.
+3 credits.

-Political Thought-Plato to Locke.
-This course will examine the major contributions to political thought from the ancient period through the end of the seventeenth century.
-Concepts such as law (Divine and earthly), constitutionalism, absolutism, and representative government will be studied in the context in which they have been treated in some of the great political writings of history.
-The course will single out biblical and early ancient influences; the Greek concept of the city-state (Plato, Aristotle); the medieval emphasis on the problem of authority (Augustine, Aquinas); the emergence of secularism (Machiavelli); the political effects of the Reformation (Luther); the impact of science on political ideas (Hobbes, Locke).
+Political Ideas-Plato to Locke.
+The major contributions to political thought from antiquity through the end of the seventeenth century.
+Concepts such as law (Divine and earthly), constitutionalism, absolutism, and representative government will be studied as they have been treated in some of the great political writings in history.